-Writing Practice: Students will write a minimum of 1500 words in a language and style appropriate to the discipline.
+Writing Practice: Students will write a minimum of 6000 words, at least 4000 of which must be in revised final draft form.

 Course Materials

 Coursework will be completed digitally through Canvas.
 You will need to have a laptop or tablet with internet access in order to submit work in-class and for homework.
 If this is a concern, email me and we will figure out a solution.